Written For ParentCircle Website new design update

 "It shall be the duty of every Indian citizen to develop scientific temper, humanism and the spirit of inquiry and reform."

 Constitution of India 1949 - Article 51 A(h)

 Scientific temper refers to an attitude of logical, rational and scientific thinking.
-An individual is considered to have scientific temper if he employs a scientific method of decision-making in everyday life.
+An individual is considered to have a scientific temper if he employs a scientific method of decision-making in everyday life.
 This involves repeatedly observing and verifying a fact before forming a hypothesis.

 The term 'scientific temper' was coined by India's first Prime Minister, Jawaharlal Nehru, in his book 'The Discovery of India'.
 Nehru believed that scientific temper would play a crucial role in the nation's socio-economic development.
 The government at that period adopted various measures to inculcate a scientific attitude in a society ridden with superstitions and social evils like female infanticide and sati.

 With a population of over 1.34 billion of which 41% are below 18 years of age (according to 2001 census data), it is very important that parents and educationists teach children the concept of decision-making based on a scientific approach.